DaraghK93/stockApp/amplify/sprintRetrospective/week3.md

   - If something needs to be calculated, provide overview of what the function needs to do.
 - Need to create a rule for branch/issue naming, everyone should follow this.
 - If in doubt as to whether you should be in a meeting, ask the question.
+- Should aim to have a backup task to work on in case of slowness or depending on another coder is a suggestion.

 ## **Stop - Things we need to stop doing:**